Samuel De Champlain Bridge - Frequently Asked Questions

 Visit the Your Environment section to learn more.

-Could the Champlain Bridge have been routed differently to avoid the LeBer archaeological site?
+Could the Samuel De Champlain Bridge have been routed differently to avoid the LeBer archaeological site?
 How are you planning to preserve the site?

 Infrastructure Canada examined options to avoid the LeBer archaeological site.
 In consultation with the City of Montreal, it was determined that the optimal route for the new bridge would have to pass over the LeBer site in order to maintain traffic flow on René-Lévesque Boulevard.